luyug/GradCache/README.md

 **Return** -  Decorated loss function for cached results.

 ### Usage
-The functional decorators are particular useful if you data loader is emitting small batches, from which you can construct the big batch.
+The functional decorators are particular useful if your data loader is emitting small batches, from which you can construct the big batch.
 Say you also want to do automatic mixed precision, we first define the model call function and loss function,
 ```
 from grad_cache.functional import cached, cat_input_tensor